 - Date, time, and range of current calibration. - Buttons to manually start zero, span and span check cycles. - Span Check.
 Touch Span Check to initiate a cycle that introduces span gas and compares the signal to the saved span value.
-If the two values are within 5% of each other, then the span is considered good, and the check span light is green.
-If more than 5% different, the light is red. - Below the Zero and Span buttons are fields to enter the total hydrocarbon content (certified if possible) of zero and span gases.
-Touch the field to open a keyboard to enter values and return to the active screen. - The calibration process of zero and span can be remotedly triggered via the DB25 I/O connector on the back panel.
+If the two values are within 2% of each other, then the span is considered good, and the check span light is green.
+If more than 2% different, the light is red. - Below the Zero and Span buttons are fields to enter the total hydrocarbon content (certified if possible) of zero and span gases.
+Touch the field to open a keyboard to enter values and return to the active screen. - A stabilization timer appears in the calibration message box during zero and span cycles, as well as the span check. - The calibration process of zero and span can be remotedly triggered via the DB25 I/O connector on the back panel.
 Please refer to Chapter 4 Communications.